openstack/openstack-manuals/doc/cli-reference/source/senlin.rst

    usage: senlin policy-validate -s <SPEC_FILE>

-VAlidate a policy spec.
+Validate a policy spec.

 **Optional arguments:**

 ``-s <SPEC_FILE>, --spec-file <SPEC_FILE>``
-  The spec file used to create the policy.
+  The spec file of the policy to be validated.

 .. _senlin_profile-create: